30 Ways to Protect Yourself From an Angry Drunk

 7. Create a Safe Zone:

-Impact: Position yourself near an exit if possible, and ensure there are no objects around that could be used as weapons.
+Impact: Position yourself near an exit if possible, and make sure there are no objects around that could be used as weapons.
 This helps if you need to leave quickly.

 8. Agree to Disagree: